Let’s take a walk in the woods.

 Spending time in nature and experiencing reduced stress levels allows you to think more clearly and creatively.
 It can also increase your mood, focus, and energy.

 For more of the science behind time in nature, click here.

 It’s simple!
 To start, find a forest near you.
 It could be a forested area in your neighbourhood, a local conservation area, or a nearby provincial park.

 Follow a trail into the forest.
 Once you are completely surrounded by nature stop, close your eyes, and engage your senses.
 Notice the smell of the earth, the sound of the birds, and the air moving across your skin.

 If navigating your way through a forest bathing experience on your own seems a little overwhelming, there are many organizations that offer guided experiences.
-Check out the Association of Forest and Nature Therapy to find a program or guided opportunity near you.
+Check out the Association of Forest and Nature Therapy or Global Institute of Forest Therapy to find a program or guided opportunity near you.